sidiousvic/itzhak/README.md

 <h2>Using shell plus</h2>
 <ul>
 <li>Install shell plus which comes with django and allows importation of models created as well as running tests.
-Use "pip install django\-shell\-plus" to install shell plus.</li>
+Use "pip install django-shell-plus" to install shell plus.</li>

 <li>Once installed use either `$ django-admin {command} [options]` `$ manage.py {command} [options]` `$ python -m django {command} [options]` to perform django tasks.</li>
 <li>For example you can create a file.json file to store data and then use " django admin file.json" to load the data in it as a fixture, that is as a serialized version of that database.</li>